tjensengit/appm-4600-numerics/policies.md

 ## Homeworks

 There will be weekly homeworks.
-You are allowed to drop 1 homework (this will be done automatically).
+You are allowed to drop all homework (this will be done automatically).

 ## Grading
 - 15% for lab/recitation days.